• Home

 When ready to eat, let the slices sit on the counter, in the foil for about an hour or until the cake is room temperature and soft.
 If desired, warm each slice in the microwave for 5-10 seconds; be careful not to burn your mouth.

-If not eating all the extra slices within 2 days, take the slices wrapped in foil and place in the zip top bag and freeze them.
-You can keep the slices frozen for up to 30 days.
+Freezing: Wrap slices in foil, place in the zip top bag and freeze for up to 30 days.

 When ready to eat, put the slices in the fridge the night before or leave them out on the counter for 2 hours prior to eating or until the cake is room temperature and soft.
 If desired, warm each slice in the microwave for 5-10 seconds; be careful not to burn your mouth.